mikexcohen/EssentialsOfNeuroscienceWithMATLAB/module1_spikes/README.md

-Direct links to the videos in this module:
+Direct links to the videos in this module (to open videos in a new tab, press Ctrl+click or CMD+click).

 Video 1: